 - the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).

-The Joint Rules of Parliament, Rules of the NA and Rules of the NCOP augment these Acts, as the Constitution empowers Parliament to make Rules and Orders concerning its business.
+The joint rules of Parliament, rules of the National Assembly and rules of the National Council of Provinces augment these Acts, as the Constitution empowers Parliament to make Rules and Orders concerning its business.

 Additional frameworks of relevance to the work of Parliament include: